-- Ensuring that all syllabi in the department include the course's goals for student learning in the course.
-This is a requirement for accreditation.
-Ideally, these should relate to the department's goals for learning in courses at that level and should include goals for general education courses such as applied quantitative reasoning and bridge experience as appropriate. - Promoting departmental discussions of the characteristics of students (knowledge, skills, values) that graduates of the program should possess.

-- Helping faculty determine how to assess those characteristics, such as deciding which samples of student work best indicate student abilities or how assessments can be built into the normal work of teaching rather than added on. - Supporting the work of faculty in conducting the actual assessments. - Leading faculty discussions of the results of the assessments and the implications for the content and pedagogy of the curriculum. - Supporting faculty efforts to improve student learning in the program, such as creating courses or assignments that are likely to help students develop those characteristics and meet our high expectations. - Supporting the writing and dissemination of assessment reports as appropriate. - Submitting required assessment reports and any updates to the assessment plan to the Faculty Director of Assessment.
+- Ensuring that all syllabi in the department or program include the course's objectives (or outcomes) for student learning in the course.
+This is an expectation of the NY State Education Department and thus expected for accreditation.
+Ideally, these should relate to the department's or program's goals for learning in courses at that level and should include goals for general education courses such as applied quantitative reasoning and bridge experience as appropriate. - Promoting departmental/programmatic discussions of the characteristics of students (knowledge, skills, values) that graduates of the department/program should possess. - Helping faculty determine how to assess those characteristics, such as deciding which samples of student work best indicate student abilities or how assessments can be built into the normal work of teaching rather than added on. - Supporting the work of faculty in conducting the actual assessments. - Leading faculty discussions of the results of the assessments and the implications for the content and pedagogy of the curriculum. - Supporting faculty efforts to improve student learning in the department/program, such as creating courses or assignments that are likely to help students develop those characteristics and meet our high expectations. - Supporting the writing and dissemination of assessment reports as appropriate. - Submitting required assessment reports and any updates to the assessment plan to the Faculty Director of Assessment.

-Assessment Methods - A Short Overview
+A. Assessment Methods - A Short Overview